josephtownshend/House_Hunter/README.md

 ## Set Up

-1. Clone this repo using
+1. Clone this repo using...
   * `$ git clone git@github.com:josephtownshend/House_Hunter.git`
-2. Make sure to change username / password in `devs.exs` file to your computer username and password.
+2. Make sure to change username & password in `devs.exs` file to your computer username and password...
-3. To create db run
+3. Create the storage using...
   * `$ mix ecto.create`
-4. In order to migrate db use...this runs the 1st step and stops it from erroring.
+4. In order to migrate db use...this runs the 1st step and stops it from erroring...
-  * `$ mix ecto.create`
+  * `$ mix ecto.migrate --step 1`
-5. Add more properties to the db in `priv/repo/seeds.exs` then load seed data with.
+5. Add more properties to the db in `priv/repo/seeds.exs` then load seed data with...
   * `$ mix run priv/repo/seeds.exs`